-The Office of Disability Support is located in Parker Library on the first floor, PL112B.
+Student Accessibility Center is located in Parker Library on the first floor, PL112.

 At Wesley College, students with documented disabilities can gain equal access to all aspects of academic life.
-Disability Support Services seeks to assist Wesley students with disabilities in receiving reasonable accommodations in academic programs and equal access to all aspects of academic life.
-This goal reflects the mission of Wesley College in striving to realize a holistic campus environment of caring, tolerance and inclusiveness for all people, no matter what their ability.
+Student Accessibility Center seeks to assist Wesley students with disabilities in receiving reasonable accommodations in academic programs and equal access to all aspects of academic life.
+This goal reflects the mission of Wesley College in striving to realize a holistic campus environment of caring, tolerance and inclusiveness for all people, no matter what their abilities.

-Although we do not offer a comprehensive special needs program, Disability Support Services provides appropriate accommodations for students with documented physical, learning or emotional disabilities.
-DSS also works closely with other campus offices to provide equal access for students with disabilities so that they may participate in all aspects of student life.
+Although we do not offer a comprehensive special needs program, the Student Accessibility Center provides appropriate accommodations for students with documented physical, learning or emotional disabilities.
+SAC also works closely with other campus offices to provide equal access for students with disabilities so that they may participate in all aspects of student life.
 In addition, it seeks to disseminate information among the students, faculty and staff to increase awareness of people with disabilities.
 Students with disabilities must still meet all requirements for admission and for graduation.

 Wesley College provides accommodative services to students with documented disabilities in adherence with the American with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1972.
 Nondiscrimination under Federal Grants and Programs assures that no one with a disability is to be excluded from participating, denied benefits, or discriminated against because of that disability.